aneldev/dynadux/doc/Reducers.md

 So the object has
 - `action`, is the string, is the name of the Action, for instance `ADD_TODO`.
 - `payload`, is the payload of the action, it is the 2nd argument of the called `dispatch`
+- `state`, is the state of the store
 - `dispatch`, is the function to dispatch other actions from inside of the reducer
-- `state`, is the state of the store
+- `blockChange`, is a function in order to block the `onChange` callback call _explained later in this page_.

 # Dispatch from a reducer